 The Credit Planning Department within the Corporate Staff Unit is responsible for the comprehensive management of credit risk.
 This department drafts and administers credit policies, the internal rating system, credit authority guidelines, credit application guidelines, and manages NPLs, and other aspects of credit portfolio management.
-Moreover, in April 2005, we established the Credit Risk Management Department within the Corporate Staff Unit, and aim to achieve more advanced portfolio management by strengthening our risk controlling functions of i) planning and devising specialized risk management methods and procedures for new types of transactions such as securitizations and non-recourse loans and ii) active portfolio management with the aim of stabilizing the bank's overall credit portfolio via market transactions, e.g. securitization of bank's loan exposure.
+The Credit Risk Management Department within the Corporate Staff Unit aims to achieve more advanced portfolio management by strengthening our risk controlling functions of i) planning and devising specialized risk management methods and procedures for new types of transactions such as securitizations and non-recourse loans and ii) active portfolio management with the aim of stabilizing the bank's overall credit portfolio via market transactions, e.g. securitization of bank's loan exposure.